 Secure Your Legacy, Live Your Life

 At most estate planning law firms the relationship ends when you sign your documents.
-At Boudett & Mason we see the signing of your estate planning documents as the beginning of our relationship with your family.
+We see the signing of your estate planning documents as the beginning of our relationship with your family.

 Over time, your assets will change; your family may change; we know for sure that the law will change.
 Your plan must accommodate all of these changes in order to make sure your plan works when your family needs it the most.
 If your plan is not properly updated over time, your documents become worthless… worth no more than the paper they were printed on.
 And the costs of failing to update are typically far greater than keeping your plan current.